franaudo/abaqus-ubuntu/readme.md

 * lsb-release-2.0
 * libpng12-0

-To install them open a terminal and execute the following commmand:
+To install them open a terminal and execute the following command:

 ```bash
 sudo apt update